4 QUESTIONS YOU SHOULD ASK YOUR ESTATE PLANNING ATTORNEY

-Choosing your estate planning attorney is important.
-Due to its personal and emotional process, having an attorney is a must.
+Choosing your estate planning attorney is a very personal process.
 Here are a few questions you should ask your estate planning lawyer to see if they are the right person for the job.

 Why did they choose estate planning as their specialty?

 What information do you need to give them?

 WHY DID THEY CHOOSE ESTATE PLANNING AS THEIR SPECIALTY?

 At its heart, estate planning is a personal effort.
 Many estate planning attorneys chose this specialization due to personal experiences.
 These attorneys are enthusiastic and delighted.
 They are passionate about what they do.
 They can talk about why they chose this profession and field.
 You should consider moving on to other options if your attorney doesn't express a genuine interest in estate planning.

 If you have never done estate planning before, it can be intimidating.
 So, understanding the process can help reduce some of your fears.
 The estate planning process differs depending on the attorney and their skill level.

 At DuPont & Blumenstiel, we operate on what we like to call our 2-2-2 Guarantee.
 It means that your estate planning documents will be completed within 2 meetings, taking up 2 hours or less of your time, and all within 2 weeks (dependent on your availability of course).